 This picture from 1973, kindly sent in by John Hendy, shows what became the replacement for YJ 2792 above.
 Cut back in 1970 to create a tree-lopper as well as driver trainer "T1", former No.40 (YJ 9044) - a 1947 Daimler CVD6 - was eventually sold to a dealer (presumably for scrapping) in 1975.
 In the background is Croft-bodied Daimler CVD6 BTS 472 (former No.132) which was driver trainer "T3" from 1972 to 1976.

-And here's the other bus from the set of trainers - "T2", also from the lens of John Hendy in 1973.
-1951 Daimler CVD6 AYJ 378, former No.126 with a Croft body, was relegated to learner duties in 1972 and withdrawn in 1975 due to accident damage.
+Here's the second bus from the set of trainers - "T2", also from the lens of John Hendy in 1973.
+1951 Daimler CVD6 (AYJ 378, former No.126) with a Croft body, was relegated to learner duties in 1972 and withdrawn in 1975 due to accident damage.
 Presumably somebody wasn't learning very well.

 Returning to George Bett's photo again, this picture probably shows one of the 1951 Croft-bodied Daimler CVD6s under construction.
 This was the batch of ten (fleet numbers 125-134) that included AYJ and BTS-registered vehicles.
 Maybe a reader can throw some more light on the subject.